Diploma in Professional Legal Practice

 The definition of highly skilled employment is any occupation within categories 1-3 of the Standard Occupational Classification, according to the Office for National Statistics (ONS).
 The category headings are: 1.
 Managers, directors and senior officials; 2.
 Professional occupations; 3.
 Associate professionals and technical occupations.
 Further information on categories can be found on the ONS website.

-Further examples of University of Edinburgh Law School destinations can be found on the Careers Service website.
+Further support from the university can be found on our Careers Service website.

 If you have any questions about the Diploma in Professional Legal Practice please don't hesitate to contact us.